freelawproject/free.law/content/what-is-a-pacer-page.md

 Title: What is a "Page" of PACER Content
-Date: 2016-10-03
+Date: 2016-11-03
 Author: mlissner
 Tags: PACER, transparency
-Status: draft

 As most readers of this blog know, PACER is a system run by the Administrative Office of the Courts (AO) that [hosts over a billion documents][b] from the Federal District and Circuit courts.
-The system was created in the nineties and was set up with a paywall so that you pay for every bit of data that you receive.
-The idea of the fees, as established by the E-Government Act, is that the AO could use them to recoup the cost of running the PACER.
+The system was created in the nineties and was set up with a paywall so that you pay for every "page" of data that you receive.
+The idea of the fees, as established by the E-Government Act, is that the AO could use them to recoup the cost of running the PACER, but the pricing of the content has always been a bit odd.
+In my last post I talked about how these fees [result in an outrageous cost for PACER data][billion].
+In this post, I do a deep dive into the core unit of PACER's pricing and attempt to answer the question, what ***is*** a "page" of PACER data?

-The size of the fees has varied over the years, but they've always gone up, and they've always been assessed roughly as follows:
+The size of PACER's fees has varied over the years, but they've always gone up, and they've always been assessed roughly as follows:

+1. If you download a PDF from PACER, you pay by the page.

 1. If you do a search, you pay by the number of search results returned.
-You don't know the price of a search in advance of placing it, sorry.
+Because you don't know how many results a query will return, you don't know the price of a search in advance of placing it and being charged for it.

-1. If you download one of the PDFs in PACER, you pay by the page.

-1. If you look at a list of documents within a case (the "docket" for that case), you pay by the length of that docket.
+1. If you look at a list of documents within a case (the "docket" for that case), you pay by the number of "pages" of that docket.

 The pricing of PDFs is pretty clear: 10 cents per page with a cap at three dollars.
 Got it.
 But the price of the dockets and of the search results is perplexing.
 Dockets and search results are also priced per page, but unlike a PDF, there ***are no pages***---these are webpages, not PDFs.
-So I began to wonder: What *is* a page of PACER data?
-When I get charged for a search result or for a docket, what exactly am I paying for?
-How are pages calculated?
+So the question is, when I get charged for a search result or for a docket, what exactly am I paying for?
+How are "pages" calculated?
+What *is* a "page" of PACER data?

-To get to the bottom of this, I spent a little time talking with the AO, and I present the results of those discussions below.
+To get to the bottom of this, I spent some time talking with the AO, and I present the results of those discussions below.
 But before I begin, I'll tell you the punchline: PACER is charging for content page by page, but they won't define how pages are actually measured.
 This gives them the capability to change how pages are computed in order to drive up their revenue.
 It makes them vulnerable to lawsuits, and indeed such a suit is progressing in the Court of Federal Claims.[^1]

 We don't know if the underlying methods of pricing have ever changed and we probably never will, but with courts being strapped for cash, we do know that there's motivation to do so.
 The AO's unwillingness to discuss this topic is troubling since it forms the core of their pricing.
 We hope that they will consider providing more details about this question.